mecramer/meal-finder/README.md

 This app lets a user search for meals and get more information on it including a picture, ingredients needed and instruction on how to prepare.

-* HTML/CSS used to create a search bar a grid of search results.
+* HTML/CSS used to create a search bar grid of search results.
 There is also a choose random meal button
 * Responsive design is used to determine how many items to show accross the screen depending on screen width
 * Hovering over the image shows the dish name
 * Clicking on the image will show the dish details below the search reesults